Joyce Vincent: Death

 The Metropolitan Housing Trust said that due to housing benefits covering the costs of rent for some period after Vincent's death, arrears had not been realised until much later.
-The Trust also said that no concerns were raised by neighbours or visitors at any time during the two years between her death and discovery of the body.
+The Trust also said that no concerns were raised by neighbours or visitors at any time during the two years between her death and the discovery of her body.

 Vincent's remains were too badly decomposed to conduct a full post-mortem, and she had to be identified through dental records.
 Police ruled death by natural causes as there was nothing to suggest foul play.
 The front door was double locked and there was no sign of a break-in.
-At the time of her death she had a boyfriend, but the police were unable to locate him.
 Her sisters had hired a private detective to look for her and contacted the Salvation Army, but these attempts proved unsuccessful.
-The detective found the house where Vincent was living, and the family wrote letters to her, receiving no response as she was already dead by this time.
+The detective found the previous address where Vincent had been living, and the family wrote letters to her there, receiving no response.
 As a result, the family concluded she had deliberately broken ties with them.

-The Glasgow Herald reported, "...her friends noted her as someone who fled at signs of trouble, who walked out of jobs if she clashed with a colleague, and who moved from one flat to the next all over London.
-She didn't answer the phone to her sister and didn't appear to have her own circle of friends, instead relying on the company of relative strangers who came with the package of a new boyfriend, a colleague, or flatmate."

 In popular culture

 Dreams of a Life

 A film about Vincent, Dreams of a Life, written and directed by Carol Morley with Zawe Ashton playing Vincent, was released in 2011.
 Morley tracked down and interviewed people who had known Vincent.
 They described a beautiful, intelligent, socially active woman, "upwardly mobile" and "a high flyer", who they assumed "was off somewhere having a better life than they were".
-During her life, she met figures such as Nelson Mandela, Ben E. King, Gil Scott-Heron, and Betty Wright, spoke on the telephone with Isaac Hayes and had also been to dinner with Stevie Wonder.
+During her life, she met figures such as Nelson Mandela, Ben E. King, Gil Scott-Heron and Betty Wright, spoke on the telephone with Isaac Hayes and had also been to dinner with Stevie Wonder.

 Steven Wilson album

-On 4 November 2014, English musician Steven Wilson announced that his fourth CD release, titled Hand.
+On 4 November 2014, Steven Wilson announced that his fourth solo album, titled Hand.
 Cannot.
 Erase., would be based on the life of Vincent.
 According to Wilson, he was inspired to create a concept album after seeing Dreams of a Life.
 From the book that accompanied the deluxe release of the album it is clear that the central character, 'H.', is a highly fictionalised version of Vincent: she is born on 8 October 1978 to an Italian mother and dies or disappears on 22 December 2014.
 Her only sister is 'J.', who was briefly fostered by her parents prior to their divorce.
 In the album and book the Christmas presents are intended for H.'s estranged brother and his family.

+Miss Vincent

+After researching Vincent's story (referenced in Alkaline Trio's song to "Queen of Pain"), frontman Alex Marshall was inspired to write a song about her life.
+The song was initially titled "Miss Vincent" but the band eventually decided to change the song's title to "No One Knew" and used the song's original title to name the band instead.